3C277.1 e-MERLIN workshop: Part 1 - Calibration

 5 Cm e-MERLIN:09 32.0 m +000.02.19.5 +51.58.50.2 3919982.752000 2651.982000 5013849.826000

-Enter one parameter to plot the antenna positions (optionally, a second to write this to a png).
+Provide one parameter to plot the antenna positions (optionally, a second parameter to save this as a PNG).

-Consider what would make a good reference antenna.
-Although Cambridge has the largest diameter, it has no short baselines.
+Consider what would constitute a good reference antenna.
+While Cambridge has the largest diameter, it lacks short baselines.

-Plot the uv coverage of the data for the phase-reference source.
-See annotated listobs output above to identify this.
-You need to enter several parameters but some have been done for you:
+Plot the $uv$ coverage of the data for the phase-referenced source.
+Refer to the annotated listobs output above to identify it.
+You need to enter several parameters, but some have already been completed for you:

 plotms(vis='**',